 - In Into the Storm, a mysterious sea witch, a hurricane and a giant squid threatens all India and her friends hold dear.

-- Blue Christmas, a freebie I published on the blog as a holiday treat for readers in December 2016.
+- Blue Christmas, a freebie I published on my now-defunct blog as a holiday treat for readers in December 2016.
 A “treat” especially if you like dark, creepy holiday tales.
-Here’s a quick take on the story itself.

 - The Imp and the Fairy, published in Speculative Valentine Drabbles 2015, February 2015.

 - Troubled Joy (reprinted on my blog) first published by Ealain, February 2015.
 Read the origins story.